Volkswagen T-Roc review

-- 1Verdict - currently readingThe T-Roc Golf-based SUV is fun to drive, great to look at and family friendly – but cabin quality is most un-VW-like
+- 1Verdict - currently readingThe Golf-based VW T-Roc SUV is practical and fun to own and drive, but its cabin quality is a bit of a let-down

 - 2Engines, performance and driveEngine choice is broad, while the T-Roc provides a spirited drive without being uncomfortable.
 It’s an ideal, fun, urban runaround